 If you are unable to find a pack that fits both your torso and hip measurements, you will likely be able to find one with replaceable hip straps.
 Some packs are more adjustable than others, and it is certainly a good idea to try a pack and ensure that it properly fits before purchasing.

 Backpacking packs come in many different sizes and capacities.
 When deciding the best pack capacity for you, there are several factors worth considering.
-For longer trips with multiple overnights, you’ll need some increased space to pack the appropriate kit.
+For longer trips with multiple overnights, you’ll need more space to pack the appropriate kit.

 In cold weather, you’ll need more space for clothing and warm sleeping gear.
 Food and water are also important considerations.
-If you will need to carry several days worth of food and/or water along, you’ll need to be sure that your pack can handle it.
+If you need to carry several days’ worth of food and/or water, you’ll need to be sure that your pack can handle it.

-The most common length of a backpacking trip is between one and three days.
+The most common length of a backpacking trip is 2 to 3 days.
 For these short trips, a pack between 50 L and 70 L will likely provide enough capacity for most people.

 Contemporary backpacking packs are designed to be both lightweight and capable of carrying heavy loads.
 Most packs come with a recommended range of how much weight they can hold.
 Pack features that contribute to weight capacity include the frame, suspension system, and padding.

 When these features become more robust, maximum load capacity increases.
-For this reason, bulkier packs tend to be best for carrying the heaviest of loads.
-Still, many modern options stand out as impressive haulers even though their baseline weight is relatively low.
+For this reason, bulkier packs tend to be best for carrying the heaviest loads.
+Still, many modern options, such as the ULA Circuit, stand out as impressive haulers even though their baseline weight is relatively low.

 Some manufacturers provide load ratings for their packs.
 It is a good idea to estimate the total weight of the loads you plan to carry before purchasing a pack.

-If fitted properly, a good suspension system will allow the wearer to move freely and maintain a natural sense of balance while hauling the pack.
+If fitted properly, a good suspension system allows the wearer to move freely and maintain a natural sense of balance while hauling the pack.
 Effective suspension relies on a combination of fit and design to maximize comfort and efficiency while hiking.

 Because your pack will be in direct contact with your body during strenuous physical exercise, it’s important that it breathes properly.
 Without sufficient breathability, you are likely to sweat uncomfortably and potentially overheat while hiking with your pack.

 The two primary areas of a pack that should have effective ventilation are the back panel and the hip straps.
-Your back panel conforms to your back, and there should not be too much negative space between the surface of the panel and your back.
+Your back panel conforms to your back, and there should not be too much negative space between the panel’s surface and your back.
 Some contemporary packs feature a fully suspended mesh back panel that maintains airflow along the length of the back.